coronel08/my-notes/notes/docs/aws.md

     * Cloudfront CDN
     * WAF Web application firewall

-* Elastic Beanstalk - automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling.
-Can also perform health checks on Amazon EC2 instances.
-Platform as a Service
-    * Deployment Options
-        * All at Once - fastest but has downtime
-        * Rolling - updates a bucket at a time then moves to next
-        * Rolling with additional batches - like rolling but spins up new instances to move the batch
-        * Immutable - spins new instances in ASG, deploys to these and then swaps instances
-        * Traffic Splitting / Canary Testing - Only small % of traffic sent to new version to test for failures
-        * Blue Green - manual swap of URL's
-    * Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config
 * AWS CloudFormation - is a Yaml based tool used to define resources, infastructure as code.
 Uploads templates into S3
     * [AWS Resorces, all 224](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) represent different AWS components
     * Parameters - provide inputs for templates